Clothing Labels – Dry Clean Only

 So what’s a consumer to do?

 - First, when buying unique clothing, such as designer labels, most outerwear, ski outfits, blended fabrics and garments with contrasting colors…(think black and white), definitely check out the care label BEFORE getting out the credit card.

 - Many formal gowns and dresses have care labels that say, “Spot Clean Only”, this means that the item cannot safely be submerged in any type of solvent or water and there is no safe way to completely clean the garment.

-- Lined clothing like jackets, suits, skirts and pants should absolutely be dry cleaned.
+- Lined clothing like jackets, suits, skirts, and pants should absolutely be dry cleaned.
 Taffeta, wool, silk, leather and suede items should be left to the pros.
 Same goes for velvet, acetate and many rayon items.
 Garments with metal embellishments, fancy sequins or trim, usually require special care as well.

-- Finally and most important, if you’re considering buying a questionable garment, ask the store if they can provide information about cleaning.
+- Finally and most importantly, if you’re considering buying a questionable garment, ask the store if they can provide information about cleaning.
 What is their policy on returning items that have cleaning issues?
 Have they heard any feedback from other customers?
 If they can’t provide a satisfactory answer, put your credit card back in your wallet and move along!

 Yes, some garments can be washed that says Dry Clean Only, but if you don’t want to risk ruining it, send it to a professional.